mahajansamriddha/Basic_calculator_project/README.md

 #Using
 After giving the input '12*2' and then press the '=' button the output will be show '24'. and the press 'C' for clear the inputs.
+Also give you an favicon image file for helping you to add the favicon.